lancey1/GoFit/README.md

 # GoFit App

-GoFit is social media app built with React, for users to interact with one another.
+GoFit is a React based social media website to promote fitness with an added goal of creating social circles.

 ### Features

 * Users can register and log in